-2.2 ADDITIONAL TEACHER: The CAASPP ELA data for LI students is 16.98% and 9.38% for EL students, lower than the performance rate for all students.
-The CAASPP Math data for LI students is 9.26% and 3.23% for EL students, lower than the performance rate for all students.
-For this action our data shows having additional teachers prevents need for combination classes.
-For this action, our expectation was to continue monitoring the population of our grade levels.
+Data Statement: The CAASPP ELA data increased for LI students to 22.54% and 12.77% for EL students, however still lower than the performance rate for all students at 24%.
+The CAASPP Math data increased for LI students to 23.61% and 21.63% for EL students, however, still lower than the performance rate for all students at 25%.